0x41gawor/lupus/managed-systems/upf-net/sample-loop/readme.md

 - Minikube running
 - CRD installed

-- move to root dir of this repo
+- move to the root dir of this repo

 ## Steps
-### 1. Prepare static elements
+### 1. Prepare static external elements
 Static elements are http-bouncer and opa.
 #### 1.1 http-bouncer
 ```sh